SWLS1Developer/Valorant-Insta-Picker/README.md

 # Valorant-Insta-Picker

-More detailed description will be added soon.
+More detailed description and other forms source will be added soon.

-Daha detaylı açıklama yakında eklenecektir.
+Daha detaylı açıklama ve diğer formların kodları yakında eklenecektir.

 # Icons / İkonlar